Y3EGAN/Cardly/README.md

 * **HTML, CSS, JavaScript**
 * **Google Gemini API**

-## Why We Made It
+## Why I Made It

-We built Cardly to make studying more efficient and less stressful.
-Active recall is one of the most effective study methods, and we wanted to automate it.
+I built Cardly to give students the opportunity to build confidence in their knowledge.
+Exams can often feel uncertain, and I wanted to create a tool that takes the stress off of studying.